 And then, when I was in my twenties, I had an experience that changed me permanently.
 I was in a social club where it was common to jokingly insult each other, and I willingly participated.
 And then, I made one of those joking insults about someone, and saw a hurt look in their eyes, and I vowed that from that monment I would never to do that ever again.
-At that point, I had a stroke of luck; I stumbled across Miss Manners' Guide to Excruciatingly Correct Behavior--and that book, and its sequels, made a profound difference in my life.
+At that point, I had a stroke of luck; I stumbled across Miss Manners' Guide to Excruciatingly Correct Behavior by Judith Martin—and that book, and its sequels, made a profound difference in my life.
 If I had gotten along with people reasonably well before, I got along with them famously now.
 I suddenly became the most popular person in my social circle, when I had never been popular in my life.
 I experienced such a complete transformation that I was absolutely dumbfounded.

 You're Kidding about Manners Saving Your Life, Right?